1sma31L/noezis/README.md

 Day 12:

 - [x] restructure the components folder
+- [x] fix some bugs

+Day 13:

+- [x] add quick takes

+Day 14:

+- [ ] add questions
+- [ ] add answers

+day 15:

+- [ ] figure out best tables design for all content types and reactions
+- [ ] Add comments and nested comments along with a page for each content type
-- [ ] add Profile extendabele componenet
+- [ ] add shares button and the more options modal

+Day 16:

 - [ ] Use more polymorphic design for all content types

-- [ ] Genrate the html on post submit o you dont have to deal with window undefined
+- [ ] Genrate the html on post submit so you dont have to deal with window undefined
 - [ ] Design the settings page

-- [ ] Implementing the q/a/quick take creating and fetching them
+Day 17:

-- [ ] Add comments and nested comments along with a page for each content type
+- [ ] Add better feed system

-Day 13:

 - [ ] Implement follower/following system

+Day 18 (HARD):

+- [ ] Design the messages page and implement it
-- [ ] Add spaces
+- [ ] Add notifications

-Day 14:
+Day 19 (Explore page):

 - [ ] Advanced Topic hierarchy
 - [ ] Advanced search with Elasticsearch

-Day 15:

-- [ ] Design the messages page and implement it
-- [ ] Add notifications

-Day 16:
+Day 20:

 - [ ] Design the control page for post versioning and implement it
 - [ ] Add role based access

-Day 16:
+Day 21:

 - [ ] Design the admin dashboard and implement it
 - [ ] Add statistic to admin dashboard

-Day 17:
+Day 22:

 - [ ] Add karma system
-- [ ] Add bookmarks and reading later system
+- [ ] Add bookmarks and reading later system (save)
 - [ ] User activity
 - [ ] User achevments

 ### Week 3 (FEATURES)

-Day 18:

-- [ ] Add realtime optimization (Alby)
-- [ ] Media upload and management (video player)

-Day 19:
+Day 24:

 - [ ] Draft for posts
 - [ ] Add redis for caching

-Day 20:
+Day 25:

-- [ ] Content flagging system
+- [ ] Content flagging system and user repporting
 - [ ] Advanced moderation tools (PerspectiveAPI)

-Day 21:
+Day 26:

 - [ ] SEO
-- [ ] Trending keywords
+- [ ] Trending keywords (What is trending)
 - [ ] Tag system with synonyms

-Day 22:
+Day 27:

 - [ ] Custom feeds
 - [ ] Content recommendation engine

-Day 23:
+Day 28:

 - [ ] Framer motions animations

-Day 24:
+Day 29:

 - [ ] Logging system and monitoring (Axiom, Vercel)
-- [ ] unit testing (jest)
+- [ ] integration testing

 ## Getting Started